google/lasso/README.md

 Create a build from the Docker file and create a new tag

-`docker build -t <your username>/lasso .`
+`docker build -t lasso .`

-Push the built impage into GCR
+Tag the built image for GCR targeting the cloud project

+`docker tag lasso gcr.io/[CLOUD-PROJECT-ID]/lasso:v1`

+Push to GCR

+`docker push gcr.io/lighthouse-service/lasso:v1`

 For running the image locally or on any other server